Pallavighxsh/clout/README.md

 -Download the model file Phi-3-mini-4k-instruct-q4.gguf from HuggingFace or Microsoft’s official model page.

--Place the downloaded GGUF model file inside the models folder.
+-Place the downloaded GGUF model file inside the clout folder.

 -Provide the full path to the model file in your .env so the script knows where to load it from. (nano .env)